Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 Does this affect your water quality right now?

-Practically speaking, water quality is regulated by the Drinking Water Inspectorate independently of who owns Thames Water.
-Treatment standards are legally mandated and monitored.
-Your tap water will continue to meet current legal standards.
+Practically speaking, water quality is regulated by the Drinking Water Inspectorate independently of Thames Water's ownership or financial situation.
+Treatment standards are legally mandated and independently monitored.
+Your tap water will continue to meet current legal standards regardless of the financial restructuring outcome.

-However — and this is important — long-term underinvestment in ageing infrastructure — pipes, treatment works, and distribution networks — is a legitimate concern.
+However — long-term underinvestment in ageing infrastructure (pipes, treatment works, and distribution networks) is a legitimate concern.
 Thames Water's debt crisis means less money available for infrastructure upgrades, which affects long-term reliability and the ability to address emerging contaminants like PFAS.

 What Is Thames Water Actually Doing About It?